spinningideas/client-store/README.md

 		</tr>
 		<tr>
 			<td>update()</td>
-			<td>tableName, query, update_function</td>
+			<td>tableName, query, updateFunction</td>
 			<td>Updates existing records in a table matching query, and returns the number of rows affected<br />
 				- query is an object literal or a function.
 If query is not supplied, all rows are updated<br />
-				- update_function is a function that returns an object literal with the updated values
+				- updateFunction is a function that returns an object literal with the updated values
 			</td>
 		</tr>
 			<tr>